Add PDF functionality with Next.js

 This section outlines additional steps for setting up your project.

-1. Add the Nutrient Web SDK dependency, if not done previously:
+1. Add the Nutrient Web SDK dependency, if not done previously.
+You need the package installed locally to reference the types:

 Terminal window